tjmahr/dissertation/docs/16-aim1-lexical-competitors.md

 between the age-4 and age-5 smooths is driven primarily by the intercept difference and a linear diverging trend---that is, the distance between the two grows slowly over time.
-The same general curvature was observed for the two studies, suggesting the same general looking behavior at both time points: Children showed an early increase in looks to the phonological foil relative to the unrelated image but after receiving disqualifying information from the rest of the word, the looks
+The same general curvature was observed for the two age smooths, suggesting the same general looking behavior at both time points: Children showed an early increase in looks to the phonological foil relative to the unrelated image but after receiving disqualifying information from the rest of the word, the looks